center-for-threat-informed-defense/attack-workbench-frontend/docs/docker-compose.md

 ## 2. Docker images

-Docker images can either be built on startup or pulled from the Github Container Registry.
+Docker images can either be built locally or pulled from the Github Container Registry.

 ### Build docker images
 1. Navigate to the `attack-workbench-frontend` directory (containing the `docker-compose.yml` file)